-To meet those standards, and depending on site circumstances, a Volunteer may use predetermined cleanup levels (see Fact Sheet 12) or may develop site-specific cleanup levels for impacted media.
-In addition, remedies can include institutional and engineering controls.
+To meet those standards, and depending on site circumstances, a Volunteer may use predetermined cleanup levels (see Factsheet #12 Soil Cleanup Levels) or may develop site-specific cleanup levels for impacted media.
+In addition, remedies can include institutional and engineering controls

 Remedies under the VRP must meet minimum standards that:

 The Volunteer must provide a description of alternative remedial actions to be evaluated and propose remedies that meet the minimum standards identified above.

 Further, when evaluating a remedy or combination of remedies, the Volunteer must address the balancing criteria found in the Environmental Quality Act, and described in question #15 of Factsheet #21 Remedy Selection.
 The relative importance of the balancing criteria may vary based on site-specific conditions.

 Institutional controls are legal or administrative measures that limit human exposure to contaminants.
 Examples of institutional controls include:

 A site may have a single or multiple institutional controls to enhance the protectiveness of the remedy.